Signal Integration with Advanced Webhooks Guide

 Configuring a Flow

-- Click ADD A FLOW to start.
+- Click Add A Flow to start.

-- The configuration includes:
+- The configuration includes: Name, Live or Test status, Source, Filters, Destination.

 Flow Data Source

-- Registration Status Change
+- Registration Status Change: a registration’s status changes.

-- Session Registration Status Change
+- Session Registration Status Change: a registration’s session status changes.

 - If watching for Registration Status Change, activate for Registration Statuses.